What is an Unfair Dismissal Settlement Agreement?

 It is always wise for individuals entering into a COT3 or a settlement agreement to seek legal advice, even if it is not required.
 Consulting a lawyer helps to ensure that the rights being waived are appropriate given the specific circumstances of their case.

-Complete your agreement in 3 easy steps
+Complete your unfair dismissal settlement agreement in 3 easy steps

 Contact Us Today